|

 - Overhead garage door

-garage door is one thats built in hinged sections, allowing it to travel
+overhead garage door is one thats built in hinged sections, allowing it

 - Pane